 If you’ve never had Puerto Rican food before, then you’re seriously missing out.

 This is because the island of Puerto Rico is home to some of the tastiest food in the world.
-Full of rich flavors, unique spices, and fresh ingredients, Puerto Rican food is a true delight for the senses.
+Whether in its capitol city of San Juan, or along its dreamy coast, you’ll find a cuisine full of rich flavors, unique spices, and fresh ingredients.
+Puerto Rican food is a true delight for the senses.

 Puerto Rican Food Guide